allcommerce/bc-mooncat-docs/docs/update.md

-# How to update Kansha theme
+# How to update Mooncat theme

 Log into your admin panel, go to **Storefront** > **My Themes** > click **Update Available** button appears on the theme thumbnail.